 In addition to being vegetarian-friendly, this mushroom stroganoff pasta bake is prepared all in one skillet and then finished off in the oven.
 Perfect for meal-prepping ahead of a busy week!

-- Mushrooms: I used chestnut mushrooms for their size, color, and flavour, but you could also use baby bellas, sliced portobellos, or button mushrooms.
+- Mushrooms: I used chestnut mushrooms for their size, colour, and flavour, but you could also use baby bellas, sliced portobellos, or button mushrooms.
+If you have any spare then chuck them into my One Pan Tofu Fajitas.

 - Red Onion: I prefer the bite of a red onion in this vegan stroganoff recipe as it pairs nicely with the mushrooms and the mustard-and-coconut-milk sauce, but you could use any onion you like.